Margaret of Austria, Duchess of Savoy: Childhood and life in France

 The same year her mother died, King Louis XI of France signed the Treaty of Arras, whereby her father promised to give her hand in marriage to Louis's son, the Dauphin Charles.
 The engagement took place in 1483, and on the death of his father he became Charles VIII of France later in the year, at the age of 13.
 With Franche-Comté and Artois as her dowry, Margaret was transferred to the guardianship of Louis XI, until he died in August.
 She was to be raised as a fille de France and prepared for her future role as Queen of France in the household of the Queen Mother Charlotte of Savoy, mostly at the Château d'Amboise; but Queen Charlotte also died in December 1483.

 Now under the supervision of Charles's sister, Anne de Beaujeu, regent of France, and her governess Madame de Segré, Margaret received a fine education alongside several noble children, amongst whom was Louise of Savoy, four years older, who was later to become her sister-in-law.

 Although their union was political, the young Margaret developed a genuine affection for Charles.
 However, he renounced the treaty in the autumn of 1491 and forcibly married Margaret's former stepmother Anne, Duchess of Brittany, for political reasons.
 The French court had ceased treating Margaret as their future queen but she could not return to her ex-stepmother's (Anne of Brittany) court until June 1493 after the Treaty of Senlis had been signed in May that year.
 She was hurt by Charles's actions and was left with a feeling of enduring resentment towards the House of Valois, even after Charles's death in 1498.

-When she met her father in Maastricht as a young teenager, she had not seen him since she left for France at the age of two, but they got on well, unlike his difficult relationship with Philip.
+When she met her father in Maastricht as a young teenager, she had not seen him since she left for France at the age of two, but the two got on well, unlike his difficult relationship with her brother Philip.